pythonicmux/multiorderAlgorithm/README.md

 Ground station initializes.

-Gets the first order, calculates the moves, and sends it immediately to the robot.
+Gets the first order, calculates the moves, and sends the batch immediately to the robot.
 Robot starts going to the first pickup, edge by edge.
+It sends heartbeats to the ground station, and the ground station keeps track of which moves it completes based on its location.
 As it goes, more orders can come in and join the waitingOrders_ list.

-The robot arrives and sends its status to the ground station, and the ground station sends the next waypoint/move for the robot to go to.

-...this repeats until the batch of moves is exhausted.

-Then, upon the last move getting removed, the ground station takes all waiting orders and plans those out into moves.
+The robot arrives, sends a heartbeat with its location and the ground station notes that the batch is done, takes all waiting orders into the algorithm, and plans those out into a new batch of moves.
 It repeats.

 ...this repeats until all orders are finished, and the robot does its last move and idles until more orders come in.